L3ad Solutions

 Takeaway

-Worth trying: Pull your LSA call logs from the past month and tag each one as 'converted' or 'no-show.'
-Look for patterns in the ones that became jobs.
-Use that to spot which search terms or times of day bring your best leads, then adjust your bid strategy there.
+Pull your LSA call logs from the past month and tag each one converted or no-show.
+Look for patterns in the ones that became jobs, the search terms, the times of day, then adjust your bids toward those.
+The fix is usually faster follow-up, not a bigger budget.

 google local service ads for small business guide